Tosche/Glyphs-Scripts/README.md

 # ABOUT THE SCRIPTS
 ## Metrics & Kerning
-* **Analyse Manuscript:** (GUI) Calculates the minimal character set required for the pasted text.
-Ideal for starting a font for specific text (e.g. book). *Vanilla required.*
-* **Create .case alternate:** Duplicates selected glyphs but as components, giving them .case suffix and the sidebearings.
-Modified from Mekkablue's "Create .ssXX glyph from current layer" script.
-* **Generate ss20 for All-Glyph Access:** Writes OpenType ss20 feature for all glyphs in the font.
-Copy glyphs names with slashes and paste it to an OT-savvy application, and activate ss20 to see the glyphs.
-* **Guideline Locker:** (GUI) Locks selected guidelines and unlocks all global guidelines. *Vanilla required.*
-* **Export Tagged Text with All Glyphs for InDesign:** Saves InDesign tagged text file that contains all glyphs for typesetting a specimen, using glyph ID.
-This is a better solution than generating ss20 feature.
-* **Nudge-move by Numerical Value:** (GUI) Nudge-moves selected nodes by the values specified in the window. *Vanilla required.*
-* **Regular Expression Glyph Renaming:** (GUI) Renames selected glyphs using regular expression, with case conversion options.
-You can use it as a normal renaming tool too. *Vanilla required.*
-* **Transform Images with Proper Maths** (GUI) Batch scale and move images in selected layers, using the maths you learned at school.
-Based on mekkablue's Transform Images script. *Vanilla required.*
-*Metrics & Kerning*
 * **Batch Metric keys:** (GUI) Applies the specified logic of metrics key to the selected glyphs. *Vanilla required.*
 * **Copy Kerning Pairs:** (GUI) Copies kerning patterns to another.
 It supports pair-to-pair and preset group copying. *Vanilla required.*
 * **Copy kerning to Greek & Cyrillic:** (GUI) Copies your Latin kerning to the common shapes of Greek and Cyrillic, including small caps, using predefined dictionary.
 Exceptions and absent glyphs are skipped.
 It's best used after finishing Latin kerning and before starting Cyrillic and Greek. *Vanilla required.*